BKWLD/decoy/README.md

 The two forms can be intermixed.
 Check out the `elements.yaml` file for more examples.

+Alternatively, you can create a directory at `app/config/packages/bkwld/decoy/elements` and create many different *.yaml files within there.
+They all share the same syntax as the main `elements.yaml` and get merged into recursively merged into one another.

 ##### Usage

 Call `Decoy::el('key')` in your frontend views to return the value for an Element.
 They key is the `.` concatented keys for the three heirachies: `page.section.field`.
 The value will be massaged in different ways depending on the element type: